satyajit1025/B42_SDET_002_Test-Titans/README.md

 ## Manual Testing
 Comprehensive manual testing was conducted to validate the application's functionality.
 Key activities include:
--Developing detailed test scenarios and cases.
+- Developing detailed test scenarios and cases.
 Documenting test cases with:
--Prerequisites
+- Prerequisites
--Test Data
+- Test Data
--Steps to Execute
+- Steps to Execute
--Expected Results
+- Expected Results

 ## Automation Testing
 A robust automation framework was designed and implemented using modern tools and techniques.
 The framework includes:
--JavaScript: Programming language for test scripts.
+- JavaScript: Programming language for test scripts.
--Cypress: For automation.
+- Cypress: For automation.
--Page Object Model (POM): To efficiently organize and maintain test scripts.
+- Page Object Model (POM): To efficiently organize and maintain test scripts.